 Social Networking Sites: The Quickest Way To Mobilize Parents

 Many parents are reluctant to approach other parents in person about educational issues, especially in a larger public school setting with little parental cohesion.
 However, social networking sites have recently proven to be a wonderful “semi-anonymous” asset to organize and mobilize enormous numbers of parents in record time.

 For example, parents in Cooper City created a Facebook group to collectively fight planned boundary changes for a local middle school in Florida.
 Within three days, the group had several hundred members, and over 400 of them attended a community meeting.
 Similarly, in Wellington, Florida, Lisa Goldman’s Facebook page attracted more than 8000 people in two months.
 All the members were committed to terminating the new testing program in the local school district.
 Although the debate is still raging, the parent-led group is growing, bonding, and attracting plenty of attention.

 This video explains how school boards determine policy.

 Making Your Case

 Keep in mind that the No Child Left Behind law forces schools to publish detailed information about issues such as teacher quality and student performance.
 Parents can use this public information to back up claims, create comparisons with other school districts, and work with the school boards to formulate and implement solutions.

-Good old fashioned research, combined with the proliferation of the Internet, afford parents a better-informed approach to their child’s schooling, as well as a louder voice in school board meetings.
+Good old-fashioned research, combined with the proliferation of the Internet, affords parents a better-informed approach to their child’s schooling, as well as a louder voice in school board meetings.